moonlumen/RbxPluginsCompiled/README.md

 ## Tool Grip Editor
 TGE is licensed under the MIT License, which is redistributable.
 TGE is [open source](https://github.com/MaximumADHD/Roblox-Plugins/tree/main)

+## Team Create Hats
+TCH is unlicensed, but is [open source](https://github.com/prepsure/team-create-hats/).
+The file is taken from the releases page.

 ## VMF Importer
 VMF Importer is licensed under the MIT License, which is redistributable.
 VMF Importer is [open source](https://github.com/MaximumADHD/Roblox-Plugins/tree/main)